ucsb-cs48/w20/_lab/lab06.md

     Then, discuss the list of roles below and assign one team member to each of the roles.

     There are more than six total roles now (four old ones and seven new ones), so some people will have to be assigned to more than one role.
 That's fine, but follow these rules:

     * The product owner and the scrum master *may not* be the same person, and
-    * The retro leaders for each of the three retros in the quarter should be different people.
+    * The retro leaders for each of at least three retros in the quarter should be different people.
     * No one should take on three roles unless/until each team member has already taken on two.

     If you have a situation where it is impossible to satisfy all of these rules, check with your mentor;